 All accredited persons and scheme participants are expected to comply with the bans from commencement.
-The commission will take strong enforcement action for breaches, such as:
+The commission has strong enforcement powers available to deal with breaches, such as:

-- refuse to register certificates or require surrender of certificates associated with misconduct - conditions on accreditation (including exclusion from certain prescribed activities, or a requirement to have installations independently audited before certificates are created) - suspension from the program - public and/or industry communications about the breach and enforcement response - accept an enforceable undertaking from the director or commence prosecution of the director - penalty notices and fines.
+- refusing to register certificates or require surrender of certificates associated with misconduct - imposing conditions on accreditation (including exclusion from certain prescribed activities, or a requirement to have installations independently audited before certificates are created) - suspension from the program - pursuing enforceable undertakings from company directors - civil litigation or criminal prosecution - public and/or industry communications about the breach and enforcement response.